Germany considers sale of Deutsche Telekom shares

 Since then, the stock has lost more than 20 percent of its value, but it has gained almost 45 percent since hitting a 52-week low almost a year ago, outperforming the telecoms sector.

 Appetite for the stock has grown since Deutsche Telekom turned around its U.S. business last year.
-T-Mobile US, of which Deutsche Telekom owns 67 percent, has been poaching customers from larger rivals in recent quarters and is growing again after 4 years of losing ground.
+T-Mobile US TMUS.N, of which Deutsche Telekom owns 67 percent, has been poaching customers from larger rivals in recent quarters and is growing again after 4 years of losing ground.

-At the same time, third-placed mobile operator Sprint, backed by Japan's Softbank, has been studying a bid for Deutsche Telekom's T-Mobile US to bulk up.
+At the same time, third-placed mobile operator Sprint (S.N), backed by Japan's Softbank (9984.T), has been studying a bid for Deutsche Telekom's T-Mobile US to bulk up.

 A rally in European telecom stocks over the past months has closed the big valuation gap with U.S. peers seen early last year, boosted by a series of telecoms and cable industry deals last year.